Join InterNations

 Discover our welcoming community of expats!
 You’ll find many ways to network, socialize, and make new friends.
 Attend online and in-person events that bring global minds together.

-Read our complete guide on international schools & education in Australia
+Our complete guide on International schools & education in Australia explains the education system, costs, and enrolment steps in more detail.

 Talk to other international parents with young children in Australia